nning/imgshr/README.md

     git clone https://github.com/nning/imgshr.git
     cd imgshr

-Make sure, you generate a Rails secret key and paste it into `.env`.
-You can also change other parameters like the MySQL password and the admin login credentials in `.env` and `config/settings.yml`.
+Change the MySQL root password and the admin login credentials in `.env` and `config/settings.yml`.

+Then generate a Rails secret key and paste it into `.env`:

-    docker-compose -f deploy/docker-compose.yml run web rails secret
+    ./deploy.sh run web rails secret

-Now start up all services:
+Now start up all services (in background):

-    docker-compose -f deploy/docker-compose.yml up
+    ./deploy.sh up -d

 **The docker volumes `deploy_db`, `deploy_redis`, and `deploy_storage` hold the
 production data; make sure, you do not lose them.**

+The log can be followed with:

+    ./deploy.sh logs -f

 ### Update the code

-    docker-compose -f deploy/docker-compose.yml down
+    ./deploy.sh down
     git pull
-    docker-compose -f deploy/docker-compose.yml up --build
+    ./deploy.sh up --build

 ## License